Gimkhana/Empirical_Analysis_FM/README.md

 #### **About me**

 Driven finance postgraduate with 20+ months of experience across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
-Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor behavior, and investment strategies, accumulating 2,000+ downloads across SSRN and ResearchGate.
 I hope you can find value in the research I share.

 In a nutshell: